ds-wizard/km-insight-template/README.md

 ## Changelog

+### 0.5.0

+- Update to metamodel v6

 ### 0.4.2

-- Update template metamodel v5
+- Update to metamodel v5

 ### 0.4.1